vitorotri/computer-music/sound-synthesis/README.md

 After turning DSP on, play it with keys A, S, D, F, H, J, K, L, W, R and U. If desired, the spectrum can be shown by clicking on the gray [bang].

+# License

+Please read the LICENSE file for rights and limitations.

 # References

 [1] F. R. Moore, "Elements of Computer Music".
 Prentice Hall, 1990.